-Many workers in the field are aware of this possibility.
-Even those unaware of it tend to be uncomfortable about the quantitative insignificance of the apparently statistically significant effects of concentration.
+Even those who overlook this consideration tend to be uncomfortable about the quantitative insignificance of the apparently statistically significant effects of concentration.
 All, therefore, continue their efforts to perfect the application of the approach by improving the data, clarifying the notions of local markets and concentration, and refining the statistical techniques.
-These efforts might indeed pay off, for the existing work leaves considerable room for improvement.
-But the meagre results thus far obtained must raise questions about the approach itself.
-These questions all point, we believe, to one conclusion: that it is time to reevaluate the theoretical underpinnings of S-C-P and explore alternative approaches.
+These efforts are indeed worthwhile, for the existing work leaves considerable room for improvement.\ But it might be as useful to criticize the conceptual foundations of the approach.
+The meagre results might not indicate imperfect applications so much as a defective foundation.
+In order to get a hearing for this criticism, we judge it necessary to dispel another widespread misconception.
+Following that, we will return to our argument.